CALL US FREE ON

 Hotel Nikko Osaka, Osaka

 Situated in the heart of the sprawling city of Osaka, Japan’s second-largest city, the Hotel Nikko Osaka is a 4-star high-rise hotel offering contemporary rooms, a choice of restaurants and numerous on-site facilities and services.
-If you’re looking to do… Find out more >
+Find out more >

 • Official rating